PedroMMarinho/FEUP-SGI/pw1/README.md

 ##### Question 1

-Yes, I was able to see the changes in real time when switching between the different wrap modes.
-The only thing I had to keep in mind was setting the `needsUpdate` attribute of the texture object to `true` after changing its wrap mode.
+Yes, we were able to see the changes in real time when switching between the different wrap modes.
+The only thing we had to keep in mind was setting the `needsUpdate` attribute of the texture object to `true` after changing its wrap mode.
 This forces Three.js to re-upload the texture parameters to the GPU, so the updates become visible immediately in the scene.